Me taking a photograph, circa 1995.

 Some Notes On Style

-You, not the photography itself, should always be the focus of your shot.
+I provide cinematic portraits to my clients.
+I believe that you, not the photography itself, should always be the focus of your portrait.

-A clear & crisp, properly exposed, tightly-framed, thoughtful portrait will always be a better business tool than a shot that makes you look like you are in a Mission Impossible film, or on the backlot of a huge movie studio.
-That's just noise and it won't serve you in the long run, so I don't do it.
-If you look at most successful actors' portraits, they are simple, well-lit, understated photos.
+A clear, crisp, properly exposed, tightly-framed, thoughtful portrait will always be a better business tool than a shot that makes you look like you are in an action movie, or on the backlot of a movie studio.
+That's just noise and it won't serve you in the long run.
+If you look at most successful actors' portraits, they are simple, well-lit, understated photos, where the subject is always the epicenter of the image.

 That goes for commercial and theatrical headshots.

-Generally, I prefer cooler tones to warmer tones: light and dark greys, slate, blues, cool blacks, cool, crips whites, & natural greens.
-I prefer magenta to red.
-You can of course bring anything you want and if you love a warm color and know that you look great in it, then we will by all means shoot it.
+Generally, I prefer cooler tones to warmer tones: light and dark greys, slate, blues, cool blacks, cool, crisp whites, & natural greens.
+I prefer magenta to red in wardrobe and in background.
+You can of course bring anything you want and if you love a warmer color and know that you look great in it, then we will by all means shoot it.